simo1c/GateMeClass/manual/readme.md

 ## Execution of GateMeClass

-### Section 1.
+### Method 1.
 Annotation of cytometry data using a manually defined marker table
 <p align="justify">
 As an example we will use GateMeClass to annotate the cells of the Levine32 dataset (<i>Levine et al., 2015</i>) using the manually defined marker table used in ACDC (<i>Lee et al., 2017</i>).
 At first, we download the Levine32 dataset using the R package HDCytoData (<i>Weber and Soneson, 2019</i>):
 </p>